avisega/avisega.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a researcher and lecturer at the Faculty of Computer and Information Sciences at Ben-Gurion University of the Negev, combining a background in AI research, high-tech innovation, and interdisciplinary leadership.
+I am a researcher and lecturer at the Faculty of Computer and Information Science at Ben-Gurion University of the Negev, combining a background in AI research, high-tech innovation, and interdisciplinary leadership.
 My work focuses on human–AI collaboration, adaptive systems, and responsible AI, integrating theory, empirical research, and large-scale implementation.

 Drawing on experience in both academia and industry, I work across machine learning, natural language processing, and generative AI, with emphasis on explainability, human-centered design, and practical deployment.